yshym/watch-with-friends/README.md

 # Watch with friends

-1) Use YouTube link or upload a video from your PC.
+1) Use YouTube link or upload a video from your hard drive.

 ![Screenshot1](readme_images/screenshot1.png)